-An addiction to the prescription painkiller Opana can have devastating consequences.
+Opana addiction can have devastating consequences for the patients and their loved ones.
 The narcotic drug is the brand name for oxymorphone which is a potent opiate meant for the treatment of moderate to severe pain.
 Opiates including Opana can be drugs of abuse, with recreational users seeking to achieve a high.
 However, many people take Opana for legitimate pain and can develop a physical and/or psychological dependence with regular use.
 Over time, even a relatively short-term period, a tolerance can develop meaning the drug’s effects become diminished.
 At this point, patients should talk to their doctors about other alternatives such as switching their medication.
 Sadly, many decide to escalate use or misuse Opana in other ways that are dangerous.
 The use of narcotic painkillers can lead to tolerance, addiction, withdrawal symptoms, the need for detox and even death.
 It’s important to take potentially habit-forming medications exactly as prescribed to avoid these risks.

 What are the Signs of Opana Addiction?